-If your hobby is plants, consider the Dracaena plant because it requires little care.
+If your hobby are plants, consider Dracaena varieties because they requires little care.
 Of course, it's an addition to the list of plants that eliminate harmful irritants from the bedroom air.

 A cute daisy-like air cleaner which is also perfect for those who love to spend tender and loving care on plants.
 Learn everything you need to know about this plant in our Gerbera daisies how to grow and care guide.

 Widely used for facemasks, sunburns, to treat wounds, etc. The plant was even a part of Cleopatra’s beauty routine.
 So, you might be surprised to know that Aloe Vera is an air irritants combatant, too.

 Not only that, but it also releases oxygen during nighttime, making you sleep like a baby.
 That is why it is one of the best plants for bedroom oxygen.
 It requires regular watering and a lot of light, but when given these, it has a long life.